 Marketing plans frequently include strategies for four stages.

 - Penetration strategies represent the company’s plans for its initial entry into the market.

 - Growth strategy builds upon a product’s success by introducing it to different users or into new markets.

 - Another strategy analyzes new or alternative methods of distributing a company’s product to increase sales, such as hiring salespeople or developing new retail outlets.

 - The fourth strategy controls the communications process between the company and its customers.
 Methods of advertising and audiences to be targeted are just two of the issues that a communications strategy should address.

 The operations plan is closely tied to the team and management plan section of a business plan.
 An operations plan is the engine that runs the machine you call a business.
 Without an operations plan, nothing else in your business plan will get done.
-The operations section of a business plan created to obtain bank financing or for some other external purpose does not require the details that must go into a plan that will guide ownership and management in running the business.
+The operations section of a business plan created to obtain bank financing or some other external purpose does not require the details to go into a plan that will guide ownership and management in running the business.

 Team and Management Plan

 The people who make up your ownership and management team focus on the team and management portion of a business plan for entrepreneurs.
 Whether intended for internal or external use, readers of this section of a business plan should have a clear understanding of who is in charge.
 The length and complexity of this section will depend upon the size of the company.
 The business plan written by a sole proprietor will be much shorter than one prepared for a corporation with multiple management teams, a board of directors, and multiple locations.